cokelaer/multitax/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.8.5     * fix typo in doc, factorise multiqc rule 0.8.4     * implement the --from-project option
+0.8.6     * A better report with new features from sequana.taxonomy 0.8.5     * fix typo in doc, factorise multiqc rule 0.8.4     * implement the --from-project option
 0.8.3     * add the confidence option in sequana_taxonomy rule